 Assembly is held once a week.
 A Bible reading and lesson are presented and thereafter notices, awards, etc. are given.
-Any announcements to be made in assembly must be given to the person conducting assembly (either the Head or HOD) by Friday of the previous week.
+Any announcements to be made in assembly must be given to the person conducting assembly (either the Head or HOD) by Wednesday of that week.
 Pupils wear formal uniform and blazers to assembly.
 Uniform is checked as pupils leave the assembly.
+Praise and Worship happens once a term.
 Prefects lead an assembly once a month.
 Parliament Assemblies take place once a term.